 With the passing of Winter, in the months of September and October, Kumara seed is planted in our Nursery Beds.
 Here they are tended carefully until the sprouting shoots reach 25-30cm in height, each with about eight leaves.
 Then it is time for them to be transplanted to our Kumara Gardens.
 To avoid any risk of transferring pests or disease from the Nursery Bed soil, the sprouts (often called Cuttings) are cropped above the ground.

 While the sprouts are being tended in the Nursery Beds, Delta Growers are carefully preparing the condition of the Gardens.
 Working within strict GAP guidelines, the soil is tested, fertilised if needed, weeded, aerated and brought into optimum growing condition to take and nurture the kumara cuttings to full and healthy maturity.
-Long ridges are created in the naturally flat, rich, alluvial fields.
-It is into these raised beds that the cuttings are planted 30-45cm apart to give each of them the growing room that they need.

 – from the field to your plate will inspire you to use in many different ways this most marvellous of foods Nature has given us to enjoy.